 - Phlox, lavender - 3-4 feet tall; large flower clusters make a big impression with August blooms.
 Attracts hummingbirds and butterflies.
 Does well in sun or part shade.
 A garden workhorse!

 - Phlox, pink - Same as above except gorgeous deep pink color.

 - Phlox, white "David" - Mildew resistant, 3-4 feet tall, big, puffy white August blooms, does well in full sun or part shade.

 - Rudbeckia, "Goldstrum" - Or better known as black-eyed Susans.
 August bloomer, 2-3 feet tall, does great in full sun or part shade.
 Prolific spreader.

-- Russian sage - WILL DIG IN SPRING - Wispy blue spikes on silver gray foliage.
+- Russian sage - NOT AVAILABLE - Wispy blue spikes on silver gray foliage.
 Nice contrast in the garden; grows 2-3 feet and shows color in late July.

 - Sedum, Autumn Joy - What a winner.
 Blooms in September on thick stems with pinkish heads.
 A fantastic plant for a foundation that looks good from start to finish.